40 Promising Ways to Improve Your Marriage

 In real life, that’s what I wanted.
 He wanted to come home to a happy, rested wife who was happy to see him because she didn’t wear herself out all day.
 10 times out of 10, my husband would rather sit on the laundry-covered couch to watch a show with me than see me stressed out and exhausted in a spotless house.
 When I realized this, I gave myself permission to prioritize self-care over housework and enlisted the kids’ help in getting things done around the house so I was able to greet my husband with a grin instead of a grimace.

-When you’re dealing with deeper issues such as depression, illness, and other things, self-care is especially important.
+When you’re dealing with deeper issues such as depression, chronic illness, and other things, self-care is especially important.
 But it can be hard to motivate yourself to take care of your body for your own sake.
+And sometimes, it’s just plain hard to do.
+Period.

 And if your better half is standing on your very last nerve as you read this, maybe do it for the sake of setting a good example for your kids.
 Your marriage will reap so many blessings.